mrcbax/logoilab.github.io/DyingLight.md

 ### Hardware Installation

-### Warning: When following the install steps below please be ​﻿​﻿﻿​﻿﻿﻿​​​​﻿​﻿​​﻿﻿﻿﻿​​​​﻿﻿​​​﻿﻿​﻿﻿​﻿﻿﻿​﻿​​﻿​﻿​﻿​​﻿﻿​﻿​﻿​﻿﻿﻿​﻿﻿​​​﻿﻿​﻿﻿﻿﻿﻿​﻿﻿​​​​​﻿​​﻿​​﻿​﻿﻿﻿﻿﻿sure to use insulated wire and pay attention to all steps of the process.
-Skipping a step or skimping on insulation like conformal coating or electrical tape wrappings may result in shorts on the board causing permanent damage to your system.
+### <u>Warning: When following the install steps below please be ​﻿​﻿﻿​﻿﻿﻿​​​​﻿​﻿​​﻿﻿﻿﻿​​​​﻿﻿​​​﻿﻿​﻿﻿​﻿﻿﻿​﻿​​﻿​﻿​﻿​​﻿﻿​﻿​﻿​﻿﻿﻿​﻿﻿​​​﻿﻿​﻿﻿﻿﻿﻿​﻿﻿​​​​​﻿​​﻿​​﻿​﻿﻿﻿﻿﻿sure to use insulated wire and pay attention to all steps of the process.
+Skipping a step or skimping on insulation like conformal coating or electrical tape wrappings may result in shorts on the board causing permanent damage to your system.</u>

 <!--Purchase Links-->